idaholab/MontePy/doc/source/starting.rst

 Best Practices
 --------------

-Before we begin here are some guidelines to keep in mind while scripting your work with MCNP models.
+Before we begin, here are some guidelines to keep in mind while scripting your work with MCNP models.

 #. *Always* version control your input files (not output files) with `git <https://git-scm.com/>`_ or another tool.
    If you are working with very large input models, like `the ITER model <https://doi.org/10.1038/s41560-020-00753-x>`_ you may want to consider `git-lfs <https://git-lfs.com/>`_.